oparkins/oparkins.github.io/_posts/2020-03-04-Using-Ansible-to-Setup-a-Security-Audit-Infrastructure.md

 ## Cool Features

-An overview of the really cool features (in my opinion) are:
+An overview of the really cool features are:
 - Automatic setup of OpenVAS Master/Slave
 	- The slaves are automatically added to the master
 - SSH Certificate Setup